Peoria metropolitan area

 The Peoria Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of six counties in Central Illinois, anchored by the city of Peoria.
-As of the 2020 census, the area had a population of 402,391.
+As of the 2020 census, the area had a population of 402,391 or 368,782 excluding Fulton County.
 The City of Peoria, according to the 2020 US Census Bureau, has 113,150 people.